 CO is produced when fuels containing carbon are burned with insufficient oxygen to convert all carbon inputs to carbon dioxide (CO2).
-Road transport is still the most significant source of this pollutant (National Atmospheric Emissions Inventory, 2021).
+Residential fuel use and other stationary combustion are now the largest UK emission sources of CO; road and other transport now account for smaller, but still significant, proportions of emissions (National Atmospheric Emissions Inventory, 2022).

 The effects of high levels of CO on human health are well-known.
-CO affects the ability of the blood to take up oxygen from the lungs and can lead to a range of symptoms.
+CO is toxic: it affects the ability of the blood to take up oxygen from the lungs and can lead to a range of symptoms, causing death at high concentrations.
 However, people are more likely to be exposed to dangerous concentrations of CO indoors, due to faulty or poorly ventilated cooking and heating appliances.
 Cigarette smoke is also a major source of exposure.
 In the environment, CO can contribute to the formation of ground-level ozone.